IHC directs authorities to recover SECP official by tomorrow

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Islamabad High Court (IHC) on Saturday directed authorities to recover Securities and Exchange Commission of Pakistan’s (SECP) Additional Joint Director Sajid Gondal by tomorrow (Monday).
+ISLAMABAD: The Islamabad High Court (IHC) on Saturday directed the authorities to recover the Securities and Exchange Commission of Pakistan's (SECP) Additional Joint Director Sajid Gondal by tomorrow (Monday).